sorelmitra/learn/README.md

 # botagg

-# Introduction
+# Overview

-This is a demo chatbot app with mobile frontend and web admin app.
+This is a learning project.
+While I learn some new [technologies](#tools) I also build a demo chatbot app with mobile frontend and web admin app, as a proof that I understood something from these technologies :)

 # Goals

+- Learn to develop and test using the [technologies](#tools) specified below
-Build a demo app that offers a mobile chat platform where visitors can discuss with a chat bot and a web app where chat bot owners can administer their bots.
+- Build a demo app that offers a mobile chat platform where visitors can discuss with a chat bot and a web app where chat bot owners can administer their bots

 This platform will have 5 components: